nih-cfde/cfde-deriva/README.md

 If used in unexpected ways, the tool may move the alias but skip metadata updates, requiring the CFDE admin users to manually correct release status via the web UI.

+#### Release purge

+An administrator can purge ERMrest catalog storage resources associated with a release, reducing a release record to basic historical information.
+(Such a release can be reconstructed later using the `release build ...` command above.)

+`python -m cfde_deriva.release purge <release_id>`

+Command-line arguments:

+- `release_id is a `CFDE`.`release`.`id` key from the registry

+This purge method can be applied in bulk to many releases with two special commands.

+`python -m cfde_deriva.release purge-auto`

+`python -m cfde_deriva.release purge-ALL`

+The `purge-auto` variant uses heuristics to identify older releases which are likely irrelevant and purges them.
+The `purge-ALL` variant purges every release, useful in certain administrative scenarios.

+### Registry maintenance

+The registry is a long-lived component of the CFDE portal infrastructure.
+However, similar tools are available to perform maintenance tasks including the provisioning of a brand-new system.

+Command-line arguments shared by nearly all registry sub-commands:

+- `catalog_id is an ERMrest catalog ID string (default `registry`)

+If provided, an alternate catalog ID allows for testing with a parallel instance of the registry, independent of the normal CFDE registry maintained with the default ID `registry`.

+#### Provision registry

+A new registry can be created from scratch as a new ERMrest catalog which will be initialized with the registry model and initial, default content.

+`python -m cfde_deriva.registry provision [<catalog_id>]`

+It is an error to provision a registry with a catalog ID that already exists in the ERMrest service host.

+#### Reprovision registry

+An existing registry can be upgraded, i.e. schema-migrated.

+`python -m cfde_deriva.registry reprovision [<catalog_id>]`

+unlike the previous command, this requires the registry catalog to already exist, so it performs incremental upgrades.

+#### Reconfigure registry

+An existing registry can also be given configuration changes, without model or data updates.

+`python -m cfde_deriva.registry reconfigure [<catalog_id>]`

+#### Delete registry

+AN existing registry can be deleted, e.g. to remove a parallel test registry.

+`python -m cfde_deriva.registry delete [<catalog_id>]`

+WARNING: care must be taken as this command, if misused, can also remove other ERMrest catalogs whether or not they were actually produced by the registry module.

+#### Fixup FQDN

+If a CFDE service host is moved from one fully-qualified domain name to another, e.g. due to changes in a load balancer config or DNS records in the hosting environment, the registry UX will be internally-inconsistent due to URLs stored in the registry records.
+A fixup command rewrites these URLs to match the current service host FQDN.

+`python -m cfde_deriva.registry fixup-fqdn [<catalog_id>]`